 The HRI design community is currently establishing many methods for creating engaging robots.
-Like others, we believe that robotic design based on social theories and observations of human behaviors will provide a fruitful and valuable way to shape their overall appeal and usefulness that goes well beyond their technical function and capabilities.
-We showed one application of this methodology based around Hall's theory of proxemics and Kendon's observations of human greetings.
-We reviewed the theory, translated it into an abstract greeting model that could be used by technologists, and implemented it on a particular robot.
-Our preliminary evaluation reveals that it improved our robot's autonomous "social skills" during a greeting exchange in a controlled setting.
-At the same time, it revealed several design and implementation nuances and challenges that either limit what the robot could do or that disrupt the illusion of sociality.
-Despite the challenges, these problems appear to be solvable, and future enhancements to software and hardware will improve the social behavior of robots.
-This will become more important as robots become common in society.
+Like others, we believe that robotic design based on formal social theories and observations of human behaviors will provide a fruitful and valuable way to shape their overall appeal and usefulness that goes well beyond their technical function and capabilities.
+We showed one application of this methodology based around Kendon's observations of human greetings and supported by Hall's theory of proxemics.
+We reviewed the theory, translated it into an abstract greeting model that could be used by technologists, and implemented it on a particular autonomous robot.
+Our reflection of the robot-in-action is that the greeting model improved the robot's autonomous "social skills" during a greeting exchange in a controlled setting.
+At the same time, it revealed several design and implementation nuances and challenges that either limit what the robot could do or that somewhat disrupt the illusion of sociality.
+Despite the challenges, these problems are solvable, where future software and hardware enhancements will improve the robot's ability to enact social behavior.
+This will be increasingly important as robots become commonplace.

-Acknowledgements

-This work was funded in part by the NSERC/AITF/SMART Industrial Chair in Interactive Technologies, and by the SURFNET NSERC Network Grant.
+Acknowledgements.
+Funding by NSERC/AITF/SMART Industrial Chair in Interactive Technologies, and NSERC's Discovery Grant and Surfnet Network.